 WARNING: Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes and loose paint by a qualified chimney cleaner.
 Creosote will ignite if highly heated.
 A dirty chimney flue may create and distribute soot within the house.
-Inspect chimney and firebox flue for damage.
-If damaged, repair flue and firebox before operating heater.
+Inspect chimney flue for damage.
+If damaged, repair flue damper before operating heater.

-WARNING: Seal any fresh air vents or ash clean-out doors located on floor or wall of fireplace.
+WARNING: Seal any fresh air vents or ash clean-out doors located on floor or wall of fire-place.
 If not, drafting may cause pilot outage or sooting.
 Use a heat-resistant sealant.
 Do not seal chimney flue damper.

-A WARNING: Never install the heater
+WARNING: Never install the heater

-- in a bedroom or bathroom unless installed as a vented appliance, see page 12 (Remote-Ready and Variable Manually-Controlled Models Only)
+- in a bedroom or bathroom unless installed as a vented appliance, see page 12

-- in a recreational vehicle
+- · in a recreational vehicle

-- where curtains, furniture, clothing or other flammable objects are less than 42" from the front, top or sides of the heater
+- where curtains, furniture, clothing, or other flammable objects are less than 42" from the front, top, or sides of the heater

 - · in high traffic areas

-- in windy or drafty areas
+- · in windy or drafty areas

-ACAUTION: This heater creates warm air currents.
+CAUTION: This heater creates warm air currents.
 These currents move heat to wall surfaces next to heater.
 Installing heater next to vinyl or cloth wall coverings or operating heater where impurities (such as, but not limited to, to-bacco smoke, aromatic candles, cleaning fluids, oil or kerosene lamps, etc.) in the air exist, may discolor walls or cause odors.